open-telemetry/opentelemetry-specification/specification/tracing/api.md

-All the above functionalities operate solely on the context API, and they MAY be exposed as static methods on the trace module, as static methods on a class inside the trace module (it MAY be named `TracingContextUtilities`), or on the [`Tracer`](#tracer) class.
+All the above functionalities operate solely on the context API, and they MAY be exposed as static methods on the trace module, as static methods on a class inside the tracing module (it MAY be named `TracingContextUtilities`), or on the [`Tracer`](#tracer) class.
 This functionality SHOULD be fully implemented in the API when possible.